neworldmc/BREAD/README.md

 ## Requirements
 - For Sponge: Java 8, any server platform (this project doesn't support clients) which supports Sponge API 7.x
-- For Spigot: Java 8-11, Spigot (and its derivatives) 1.13 (and higher versions)
+- For Spigot: Java 8-11, Spigot (or its derivatives) 1.13 (or higher versions)

 ## Build
 This project uses Maven.
 Just clone a copy of this project to your storage and run `mvn clean package` to build.
 (Notice: Please run maven with Java 8, otherwise your build will fail.)